dart-lang/dart-vim-plugin/README.md

 # Dart Support for Vim

-dart-vim-plugin provides filytype detection, syntax highlighting, and indentation for [Dart][0] code in Vim.
+dart-vim-plugin provides filetype detection, syntax highlighting, and indentation for [Dart][0] code in Vim.

 Looking for an IDE experience?
 See the [Dart Tools][1] page..